OleksiiKova/rent-car-ireland/README.md

    * [Content and Resources](#content-and-resources)

 ## Overview
-EireWheels Car Rental is a web application developed using Django, designed to streamline the car rental experience for users in Ireland.
-The platform enables users to browse available vehicles at different airports across the country, book them with ease, and manage their rentals efficiently.
-This project was developed as part of my fourth portfolio project at Code Institute to demonstrate my proficiency in web development.
+EireWheels Car Rental is a web application developed using Django, aimed at streamlining the car rental experience for users in Ireland.
+The platform allows users to browse available vehicles at various airports across the country, book them with ease, and manage their rentals efficiently.
+This project was created as part of my fourth portfolio project at Code Institute to showcase my proficiency in web development.

 #### First-Time User
-- Vacationer Seeking Convenience: A person visiting Ireland for a vacation who needs a reliable and convenient car rental option.
+- Vacationer Seeking Convenience: A visitor to Ireland looking for a reliable and convenient car rental option.
 - Information Seeker: A user searching for clear and comprehensive information about available cars and rental services.
-- Online Booking Enthusiast: A user who prefers to handle bookings online instead of engaging in direct conversations with rental staff.
+- Online Booking Enthusiast: A user who prefers managing bookings online rather than interacting directly with rental staff.

 #### Returning User
-- Booking History Reviewer: A returning user who wishes to access and review their previous car rental bookings for reference or record-keeping.
+- Booking History Reviewer: A returning user who wishes to review their previous car rental bookings for reference or record-keeping.
-- Efficient Reservation Maker: A returning user with an existing account who wants to quickly and easily reserve a specific vehicle without unnecessary delays.
+- Efficient Reservation Maker: A returning user with an existing account who wants to quickly reserve a specific vehicle without unnecessary delays.
-- Updated Vehicle Finder: A returning user interested in checking for new updates, including newly available car models or changes in rental services, to discover fresh options and enhancements.
+- Updated Vehicle Finder: A returning user interested in discovering newly available car models or updates to the rental services.

 [Back To Top](#table-of-contents)